godzilla-reject/Mage-Metal_Backup/General Rules/Traits Catalog/General/Physical.md

 Tags:
   - Trait
 Category: General
+Completed: true
 ---
 > [!infobox|left]+ Trait Entry
 > # `=this.file.name`
 > ###### Trait Information
-> Effects with this trait deal damage via non-energy methods, such as ballistic guns or blades.
+> Effects with this trait deal one of the three following damage types: crushing, cutting, or piercing.